strapi/documentation/docusaurus/docs/dev-docs/quick-start.md

 # Quick Start Guide

 Strapi offers a lot of flexibility.
 Whether you want to go fast and quickly see the final result, or would rather dive deeper into the product, we got you covered.
-For this tutorial, we'll go for the DIY approach and build a project and data structure from scratch.
+For this tutorial, we'll go for the DIY approach and build a project and data structure from scratch, then deploy your project to Strapi Cloud.

 :::prerequisites
 <InstallPrerequisites components={props.components} />

+You will also need a [GitHub](https://github.com) account to deploy your project to Strapi Cloud.
 :::

 ## 🚀 Part A: Create a new project with Strapi